xmoiduts/vocal-extract-transcribe-bot/doc/design/tg-bot.md

   - /start@bot
     - replies: = private chat /start
   - /add_music@bot replying to a msg containing 1 or more audio file(s)
-    - replies: = private chat "replies to a message with an audio file, with any msg"
     - add audio to:
       - transcription to-do list of the {user $\times$ group}
+    - replies: = private chat "replies to a message with an audio file, with any msg"
   - /remove@bot <int>: = private chat /remove <int>
-  - /mylist@bot
+  - /myTodoList@bot
-    - replies: = private chat /mylist, but only shows the {user $\times$ group} list, shows the currently-added audio files, no historical transcription jobs.
+    - replies: = private chat /myTodoList, but only shows the {user $\times$ group} list, shows the transcription to-do list message.
+  - <no /transcribe_now>: same as private chat

 - approval private chat/group:
-  - needs: admin account for every msg
+  - needs: admin or owner account for every msg
     - /send_approval_here
       - set the group as the approval chat group

 - no inline mode, any invoker should add this bot to their group first

 # internal data structure: